microsoft/ELL/interfaces/javascript/ell_module/README.md

-# Embedded Machine Learning Library (EMLL)
+# Embedded Learning Library (ELL)

 ## Overview

-EMLL is an early preview of our work on building and deploying machine-learned pipelines onto resource-constrained embedded platforms.
+ELL is an early preview of our work on building and deploying machine-learned pipelines onto resource-constrained embedded platforms.
 This project is a work in progress and we expect it to change rapidly.
 At this early stage, we recommend not to take any dependencies on our work.

 ## License